RouninMedia/searchFilters-for-ashSearch/README.md

  - assigned directly
  - retrieved from the queryString parameter `filters` (which supersedes direct assignation)
- - set to the default value (`[]`)  if the value is neither assigned directly nor available to retrieve from the queryString
+ - set to the default value (`[]`)  if the value is neither available to retrieve from the queryString, nor assigned directly

 **Example:**